convox/docs/docs/application/environment.md

 Release: RRJQTMVKRS
 ```

-`convox env edit` allows you to interactively update your environment variables in a terminal editor 😊
+`convox env edit` opens a terminal editor where you can interactively update your environment variables.

 You can use `convox env edit` along with `convox releases` to restore an Environment Variable set from another release: